 How Does Arizona Law Define First-DUI Offenses?

-Under Arizona Revised Statutes §28-1381, there are three different scenarios under which someone can be arrested for a first-time DUI in Gilbert while they are in “actual physical control” of a motor vehicle:
+Under Arizona Revised Statutes §28-1381, there are three different scenarios under which someone can be arrested for a first-offense DUI in Gilbert while they're in “actual physical control” of a motor vehicle:

-- Their blood alcohol concentration (BAC) exceeds 0.08 percent within two hours of them operating a motor vehicle
+- Their BAC exceeds 0.08 percent within two hours of them operating a motor vehicle;

 Additionally, a person cannot be convicted of DUI based solely on the presence of a drug in their system if they are taking it as prescribed and the drug was legally prescribed to them by a physician.
 However, if other evidence of intoxication is present, that could still be used against them to pursue a conviction.